Earned Value Management explained including an example

 This represents the amount budgeted for certain work within a project or programme.

-Example calculation Planned Value (PV)
+Earned Value Management example calculation Planned Value (PV)

 Planned Value (PV) = (Planned % Complete) x (BAC)